Elucidating the hydrologically driven biogeochemical processes that control water quality within wetland environments

 A Scientific Focus Area (SFA) project led by Argonne National Laboratory is investigating wetland hydrobiogeochemistry on a riparian wetland field site at the Department of Energy’s (DOE) Savannah River Site (SRS) in Aiken, South Carolina.
 This site is representative of many riparian wetlands found in humid regions of the Southeast that have carbon-rich soils and high iron content.
 However, this site is unique in that it received large amounts of contaminant metals (nickel, chromium, copper, and lead) and uranium.
 Researchers have identified three major components within these wetlands—sediment, rhizosphere, and stream—that contain the hydrologically driven biogeochemical forces and determine water quality.

 The project’s long-term vision is to develop a mechanistic understanding of and ability to model the coupled hydrological, geochemical, and biological processes controlling water quality in these wetlands, as well as the implications of these processes for watersheds commonly found in humid U.S. regions.
-The project is supported by DOE’s Office of Biological and Environmental Research (BER) as part of BER’s Subsurface Biogeochemical Research (SBR) program.
-SBR’s goal is to advance fundamental understanding of coupled biogeochemical processes in complex subsurface environments to enable system-level environmental prediction and decision support.
+The project is supported by DOE’s Office of Biological and Environmental Research (BER) as part of BER’s Environmental System Science (ESS) program.
+ESS’s goal is to advance understanding of terrestrial ecosystems and watersheds, which include interdependent microbial, biogeochemical, ecological, hydrological, and physical processes across spatiotemporal scales.

 Key Knowledge Gaps